JHDatz/Big-Problems/2021 - Plaid Panthers/README.md

 ## Plaid Panthers

 This directory contains all the project information done for the Plaid Panthers team.
-This team continued on with the analysis of the 2020 Forbes Loaners and worked on the positioning problem.
+This team continued on with the analysis of the 2020 Forbes Loaners and worked on the Predictive Position model.

+Our goal is to create a predictive model that assesses the ability of a position player to play each defensive position.
+We will be attempting to solve this using fitted regression models combined with a similarity score system to predict a player's performance a couple of years into the future.

 **Presentation on 3/10/21:**